Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 For silent or headless installs and pre-configuring the app for managed fleets - server URL, connection lock, and update mode via MSI or `winget` parameters, or a provisioning file - see [Managed Desktop Deployment](./Managed%20Deployment.md).

+### Desktop app troubleshooting

+- **App shows in Task Manager but no window appears** - The desktop app renders its UI using the Microsoft Edge WebView2 Runtime.
+If the process is running but nothing is displayed, install the [Microsoft Edge WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) and launch the app again.
+- **The MSI installer prompts to install a JDK** - This is expected for the server/JAR path.
+The desktop app itself does not need a separate JDK, but the bundled server components use Java, so the prompt is normal.
+- **Connecting to a self-hosted server** - Use your backend server URL (for example `http://192.168.1.53:8080`).
+To verify the server is reachable, open `http://<server>:<port>/api/v1/info/status` in a browser - it should return JSON with a status of `UP`.

 ## Server Version (For Hosting and Sharing)

 Want to host Stirling PDF on a Windows server for multiple users?
 Use the server version.